unacau/kapture/README.md

 - Notifications are broadcast to all connected clients

 ### Smart Server Detection
-When running `npx kapture-mcp-server`, the command automatically detects if a server is already running:
+When running `npx kapture-mcp`, the command automatically detects if a server is already running:
 - **No existing server**: Starts a new server on port 61822
 - **Server already running**: Shows connection information and exits gracefully